 In early 2013, Takano and a number of fellow elected officials and activists—most of whom were aligned with the Democratic Socialists of America—drafted a proposal urging President Obama to award a posthumous Presidential Medal of Freedom to the late Fred Ross Sr., a radical who had been trained by Saul Alinsky and had served as a mentor to both Cesar Chavez and Dolores Huerta.

-In February 2015, Takano was one of several House Democrats who signed a letter calling on Republican House Speaker John Boehner to postpone Israeli Prime Minister Benjamin Netanyahu’s address to a joint session of Congress, where Netanyahu was slated, at Boehner’s invitation, to discuss his “profound disagreement” with the nuclear deal that the Obama Administration was pursuing with Tehran.
+In February 2015, Takano was one of several House Democrats who signed a letter calling on Republican House Speaker John Boehner to postpone Israeli Prime Minister Benjamin Netanyahu’s address to a joint session of Congress, where Netanyahu was slated, at Boehner’s invitation, to discuss his strong opposition to the nuclear deal that the Obama Administration was pursuing with Tehran.
 The Democrats’ letter complained that the invitation to Netanyahu “enlists a foreign leader to influence a Presidential policy initiative,” “undermin[es] the presidency,” “threaten[s] our diplomatic priorities,” and “offers the Congressional platform to elevate a candidate [Netanyahu] in a foreign election.”